-Ensure fire extinguishers are in place, seals are unbroken, and inspection tags are up to date.
+- Ensure fire extinguishers are in place, seals are unbroken, and inspection tags are up to date. - Be familiar with the location, operation, and care of fire extinguishers.

 If danger or caution tags are posted, read, understand, and follow the directions on the tags.
 Check the appropriate ODCL column as follows: "S," all tags are properly hung; "U," tags improperly hung or otherwise deficient; "NA," no tags.